wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Dive into the Wazuh Log data collection capability: how it works, how to configure it, use cases, and more in this documentation section.
+  :description: Wazuh collects logs from monitored endpoints, applications, and network devices.
+Dive into the Log data collection capability: how it works, how to configure it, use cases, and more in this documentation section.

 .. _manual_log_analysis: